Quasi-Experimental Shift-Share Research Designs

 Our analysis also relates to other recent methodological studies of shift-share designs, including those of \textcite{Jaeger2017} and \textcite{Broxterman2018}.
-The former highlights biases of SSIV due to endogenous local labor market dynamics, and we show how their solution can be implemented in our setting, while the latter studies the empirical performance of different shift-share instrument constructions.
+The former highlights biases of SSIV due to endogenous local labor market dynamics, and we show how their solution can be implemented in our setting.
+The latter studies the empirical performance of different shift-share instrument constructions.
 As discussed above we also draw on the inferential framework of \textcite{Adao}, who derive valid standard errors in shift-share designs with a large number of idiosyncratic shocks.
-More broadly, our paper adds to a growing literature studying the causal interpretation of common research designs, including work by \textcite{bj16} and \textcite{gb18} for event study designs; \textcite{HHL17} and \textcite{dCdH18} for instrumented difference-in-difference designs; and \textcite{hull18} for mover designs.
+More broadly, our paper adds to a growing literature studying the causal interpretation of common research designs, including work by \textcite{bj16}, \textcite{gb18}, \textcite{as_es}, and \textcite{csa_es} for event study designs; \textcite{dCdH18} for two-way fixed effects regressions; \textcite{sloczynski_weights} for regressions with other controls; and \textcite{hull18} for mover designs.

 The remainder of this paper is organized as follows.
-Section 2 introduces the environment, derives our numerical equivalence for shift-share IV, and discusses the key shock orthogonality condition.
-Section 3 then establishes the quasi-experimental assumptions under which this condition is satisfied, and derives various extensions.
-Section 4 discusses shock-level procedures for valid SSIV inference and testing, while Section 5 illustrates the methodology in the ADH setting.
-Section 6 concludes.
-Additional results and proofs are included in the paper's appendix.
+Section 2 introduces the environment, derives our equivalence results, and motivates our approach to SSIV identification and consistency.
+Section 3 establishes the baseline quasi-experimental assumptions and Section 4 derives various extensions.
+Section 5 discusses shock-level procedures for valid SSIV inference and testing.
+Section 6 summarizes the types of empirical settings where our framework may be applied and illustrates its practical implications in the ADH setting.
+Section 7 concludes.